Annual Consumer Information Notice

 Career Services

 Information regarding services provided by the Career Services Office, including career development and job search preparation, can be found on the Career Services webpage.
-For more information contact Career Services, Lybyer 210, Missouri State – West Plains, 417-255-7230.
+For more information contact Career Services, Lybyer Hall 210, Missouri State – West Plains, 417-255-7230.

 Return to Top